German Confederation: Establishment

 The German Confederation was created by the 9th Act of the Congress of Vienna on 8 June 1815 after being alluded to in Article 6 of the 1814 Treaty of Paris, ending the War of the Sixth Coalition.

 The Confederation was formally created by a second treaty, the Final Act of the Ministerial Conference to Complete and Consolidate the Organization of the German Confederation.
 This treaty was not concluded and signed by the parties until 15 May 1820.
 States joined the German Confederation by becoming parties to the second treaty.
 The states designated for inclusion in the Confederation were:

 In 1839, as compensation for the loss of part of the province of Luxemburg to Belgium, the Duchy of Limburg was created and became a member of the German Confederation (held by the Netherlands jointly with Luxembourg) until the dissolution of 1866.
-In 1867 the duchy was declared to be an "integral part of the Kingdom of the Netherlands".
+In 1867 the duchy was declared an "integral part of the Kingdom of the Netherlands".
 The cities of Maastricht and Venlo were not included in the Confederation.

-The Austrian Empire and the Kingdom of Prussia were the largest and by far the most powerful members of the Confederation.
-Large parts of both countries were not included in the Confederation, because they had not been part of the former Holy Roman Empire, nor were the greater parts of their armed forces been incorporated in the federal army.
+The Austrian Empire and the Kingdom of Prussia were the Confederation's largest and most powerful members.
+Large parts of both were excluded from the Confederation because they had not been part of the former Holy Roman Empire, nor were the greater parts of their armed forces incorporated in the federal army.
 Austria and Prussia each had one vote in the Federal Assembly.

 Six other major states had one vote each in the Federal Assembly: the Kingdom of Bavaria, the Kingdom of Saxony, the Kingdom of Württemberg, the Electorate of Hesse, the Grand Duchy of Baden, and the Grand Duchy of Hesse.

 Three foreign monarchs ruled member states: the King of Denmark as Duke of Holstein and Duke of Saxe-Lauenburg; the King of the Netherlands as Grand Duke of Luxembourg and (from 1839) Duke of Limburg; and the King of the United Kingdom (until 1837) as King of Hanover were members of the German Confederation.
-Each of them had a vote in the Federal Assembly.
+Each had a vote in the Federal Assembly.
 At its foundation in 1815, four member states were ruled by foreign monarchs, as the King of Denmark was Duke of both Holstein and Saxe-Lauenburg.

 The four free cities of Bremen, Frankfurt, Hamburg, and Lübeck shared one vote in the Federal Assembly.

 The 23 remaining states (at its formation in 1815) shared five votes in the Federal Assembly: